MikeiLL/obliteration.com/_posts/2026-05-13-broken-all-of-us.md

 > It would surely be a rollicking sight to see the Standard Oil Company of New Jersey in pursuit of happiness at a dance hall.
 It would be a sight to see United States Smelting and Refining being brought back to consciousness by a squad of coastguardmen armed with a respirator, to see the Atlas Corporation enjoying its constitutional freedom at a nudist camp.

-What is the most distressing about Applied Innanity is it's coincidence with the complete disintegration of economic regulation.
+What is the most distressing about Applied Innanity is its coincidence with the complete disintegration of economic regulation.
 Not sure if it is more Orwellian, Faustian or Kafkaesque but certainly all of it.

+Stay iLLuminating y'all.